 Foreign policy is an important part of the international relations segment of the UPSC syllabus.
 In this article, you can read about India’s Look West Policy, which has significantly changed the way in which India deals with the West Asian countries.

-The Gulf region has become a major economic partner, is a home to over 4 million Indians and a major source of oil and gas.
+The Gulf region has become a major economic partner, is home to over 4 million Indians and a major source of oil and gas.

 This has resulted in increased interaction, enhanced trade and economic relations and launch of negotiations towards FTA with the Gulf Cooperation Council (GCC) countries.
 The Government is keen to cooperate with the Gulf countries in the promotion of peace and stability in the region.
 It has appointed a Special Envoy for the Gulf and West Asia.

 Indian stakes and interests in the Gulf region are as obvious as they are immense.
-Geographically, the Gulf is India’s extended neighborhood and the only link with the no less vital Central Asia, with Pakistan denying this country transit rights and Afghanistan having sunk into chaos.
-Historically, the relationship between the subcontinent and the Gulf goes back to ancient, pre-Islamic days.
-Britain controlled the Gulf littoral tightly because of its overwhelming strategic importance for the defense of India, the brightest jewel in the crown.
+Geographically, the Gulf is India’s extended neighbourhood and the only link with the no less vital Central Asia, with Pakistan denying this country transit rights and Afghanistan having sunk into chaos.
+Historically, the relationship between the subcontinent and the Gulf goes back to ancient days.
+Britain controlled the Gulf littoral tightly because of its overwhelming strategic importance for the defence of India, the brightest jewel in the crown.
 The region has more to it than just being a centre of Israel-Arab confrontation.
 The geographical extent of what was West Asia has greatly expanded since the collapse of the USSR and is now called the “Greater Middle East”.
 This region shares a long historical association with India.
 It is the source for India’s ever-expanding needs of energy.
 It is also huge markets for Indian goods, services and skilled manpower.